ethex-bet/ethex-contracts/README.md

 Monthly Jackpot | 1/3 of Season Jackpot amount | Every 150000 block (roughly once a month) Season Jackpot | 1/4 of total Jackpot amount | Every 450000 block (roughly once every three months) Superprize | The full Jackpot amount | Immediately after the block with your bet is mined

+If you guess all of the last 6 symbols of the hash, you immideately vanish the amounts stored on both Ethex Lotto and Jackpot smart-contracts.
+You also get the general superprize amount stored on Ethex Superprize smart-contract.
+It is to be locked and paid out to the winner by 6 portions, every 150,000 blocks (approximately within 6 months).
+Each payment is about 10% bigger than the previous one.
+This helps to protect winners’ lifestyle and purchasing power in periods of inflation.

+You can see the payouts calculation for the superprize winner based on the current state of the smart-contracts on [this page](https://ethex.bet/rules#jackpots).

 ## How is the winner of jackpot decided?